 For their studio coursework, Diploma students may choose from the entire undergraduate curriculum.
-Courses are selected in consultation with the program director and faculty and academic advisors, with the objective of establishing essential competence in a range of core mediums.
-Additional courses are selected based on individual preference for specialization and advanced expertise in a given area.
+Students select courses in consultation with the program director and faculty and academic advisors, with the objective of establishing essential competence in a range of core mediums.
+Students select additional courses based on individual preference for specialization and advanced expertise in a given area.

 Diploma Program Seminar.
-Required in the first four consecutive semesters, the seminar serves as the center of the certificate program.
-The course provides intensive individual guidance, mentoring, and individualized and group critique.
-Students form a strong cohort, working together to help each other progress toward their individual goals.
+The seminar serves as the center of the certificate program and is required in the first four consecutive semesters of study.
+The course provides intensive individual guidance, mentoring, and both individual and group critique.
+Students form a strong cohort, working together to help one another progress toward their individual goals.

 Learn practical presentation and research skills

 Develop an integrated studio practice that links work across various mediums